russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Nudge: Improving Decisions About Health, Wealth, and Happiness and when was it published?

-What concepts does Nudge: Improving Decisions About Health, Wealth, and Happiness address in relation to personal finance?
+How does Nudge: Improving Decisions About Health, Wealth, and Happiness relate to everyday life?